 The two rooms of the house that buyers inspect and judge the most are the kitchen and master bath.
 If you have plans to remodel or make some upgrades, take into consideration some of the hottest features that sell.

-- Open concept.
-With the downturn of formal dining, most homeowners find the open concept to be a better fit for sociable living.
+With the downturn in formal dining, most homeowners find the open concept to be a better fit for sociable living.
 Eat-in kitchens and bar stools at islands allow for social family meals.
 With the trend of downsizing, an open floor plan makes the living space feel larger and allows for more movement.
 It also increases light and gives a better view and connection to the outdoors.

-- Clean-line design.
 Gone are the days of chunky or ornate molding and sculptured features.
 Today’s homeowners look for simple, clean lines.
-Shaker style cabinets continue to be popular and smooth, sleek handles are the trend.
+Shaker-style cabinets continue to be popular and smooth, sleek handles are the trend.
 Simplicity is the key in today’s kitchens.

 Although wood floors are popular in other parts of the house, they usually aren’t a choice for the kitchen where they come into contact with water and food.
 But with today’s ceramic tiles that look like wood planks, more homeowners are opting for the wood floor look in their kitchens.

 This is a popular feature that is not going away soon.
 They are sleek, modern, and fit every design scheme.
 Today’s stainless steel comes in a variety of tones, including darker versions.

 Integrated appliances.
 Unlike built-ins that fit flush with cabinets and countertops without hiding them, integrated appliances are designed to “disappear”.
 Refrigerators and dishwashers especially tend to get this treatment, but hidden stove hoods and under-counter microwave drawers are also growing in popularity.

 Homeowners are opting for less visual clutter and going for fewer or no upper cabinets.
 This gives a lighter feel to the kitchen but is also desirable for better accessibility for all ages and stages of life.